 If your symptoms are consistent with low testosterone levels, the next step in regaining your health is to have your testosterone levels checked.
 Invigor Medical’s healthcare professionals specialize in men’s health and can help you determine whether testosterone therapy is right for you.

-Invigor Medical offers telemedicine appointments with health care providers in your state.
+Invigor Medical works with TeleMD Now, who provides care providers in your state.
 If you are interested in learning whether you would be a good candidate for testosterone therapy, here’s how to get started:

 A questionnaire such as the Androgen Deficiency in the Aging Male (ADAM) can be helpful in identifying the symptoms of low testosterone levels.